 The sea called again and he returned to being a ship’s surgeon aboard cruise lines.

-“See, in my retirement in San Quentin in ’51, I did a little private practice in San Rafael but the opportunity came for me to be relief surgeon on these trans-pacific liners and going to the Orient two or three times a year in that capacity was really quite enjoyable.
-Met many wonderful people and the experiences on-board were very interesting indeed.
-Because the ship surgeon, you might think it’s an easy job but it’s far from that because you have a passenger list of four or five hundred and a crew of three or four hundred and you’re on your own out there and you have to do everything.
+“(After retirement,) I did a little private practice in San Rafael but the opportunity came for me to be relief surgeon on these trans-pacific liners.
+(They were) going to the Orient two or three times a year.
+I met many wonderful people and the experiences on-board were very interesting.
+Because the ship surgeon, you might think it’s an easy job but it’s far from that because you have a passenger list of 400 to 500 and a crew of 300 or 400.
+You’re on your own out there and you have to do everything.
 I (have) delivered babies and taken care of coronaries, broken bones, cuts, everything that you would have to do in general hospital,” he said in 1974.

 Dr. Stanley died in 1976 at 90 years old.